AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/large-result-sets.md

 #### Next set of paginated results

-THe next set of results can be fetched using the `after` parameter and the `endCursor` value from the previous query.
+The next set of results can be fetched using the `after` parameter and the `endCursor` value from the previous query.
 If there are no more results to fetch, `hasNextPage` is `false`.

 ##### Query variables